 Counseling Degrees & Licenses in Louisiana

 The need for counselors, in general, will grow as a growing population seeks mental health counseling.
-The BLS (2023) predicts the job outlook for rehabilitation counselors to grow 11 percent, and marriage and family therapists to increase 14 percent.
+The BLS (2024) predicts the job outlook for rehabilitation counselors to grow 2 percent, and marriage and family therapists to increase 15 percent.

 Louisiana has a population of approximately 4.7 million people, with one out of every 20 adults living with serious mental health conditions such as schizophrenia, bipolar disorder, and major depression.
-And yet, only 55.7 percent of adults with mental illness in Louisiana receive any form of treatment.
-Louisiana is ranked 35 of the 50 states and Washington DC for providing access to mental health services.
+And yet, only 38.2 percent of adults with mental illness in Louisiana receive any form of treatment.
+Louisiana is ranked 42 of the 50 states and Washington, DC for providing access to mental health services.
 Part of the challenge in meeting mental health needs in Louisiana is a lack of access to providers in the rural parts of the state.
 Reports show only one mental healthcare professional per 400 residents in the state.

 Louisiana, like most other states, requires licensure and certification in order to practice as a counselor.
 The Louisiana Licensed Professional Counselors Board of Examiners issues credentials to those who have obtained education from an accredited college or university and passed any state or national certification exams.

 Louisiana licenses two levels of counseling practitioners, a Provisional Licensed Professional Counselor (PLPC) and Licensed Professional Counselor (LPC).
-It offers two for marriage and family therapists: Provisional Licensed Marriage And Family Therapist (PLMFT) and Licensed Marriage And Family Therapist (LMFT).
+It offers two for marriage and family therapists: Provisional Licensed Marriage and Family Therapist (PLMFT) and Licensed Marriage and Family Therapist (LMFT).

 To achieve a license as a marriage and family therapist, students must graduate from a COAMFTE-approved (Commission on Accreditation for Marriage and Family Therapy Education) 60-semester-hour graduate degree program in marriage and family therapy/counseling or a related clinical mental health field from a regionally accredited educational institution.
-Students applying for a counseling license must earn a 60-semester-hour graduate degree in professional mental health counseling from a regionally-accredited university.
+Students applying for a counseling license must earn a 60-semester-hour graduate degree in professional mental health counseling from a regionally accredited university.

 The Louisiana Department of Education certifies school counselors.
 Students must have a master’s degree from a CACREP-accredited (Council for Accreditation of Counseling & Related Educational Programs) program with either a 100-hour practicum or a 600-hour internship in a school setting.